jruffet/qcmffvl/README.md

 ### Web App

 It is based on angularJS, jquery, and bootstrap (and much more).
-Purely client side, with only static files, designed in a way that they can be loaded directly from the file system (no cross site stuff).
+Purely client side, with only static files, designed in a way so that they can be loaded directly from the file system (no cross site stuff).

 To see how it looks like, you can access the latest stable version at : http://qcm.ffvl.fr/